AlbertDeTerre/i18n-morph/README.md

 ## 📝 How to Force Re-Translation of Keys

 By default, the package will **not** re-translate keys that already exist in the target file.
-However, if you want to **force re-translation** of specific keys (even if they already exist), simply wrap the keys in your source file with `##`.
+However, if you want to **force re-translation** of specific keys (even if they already exist), simply wrap the keys in your target file with `##`.

 For example: